Middle-Age Erection Changes: What Couples Need to Know

 Most middle-aged men don’t have erectile dysfunction, but erections change.

 Posted Jan 15, 2019

 Between age 40 and 50, most men notice that their erections aren’t what they used to be.
 They no longer rise spontaneously from erotic fantasies or the sight of cleavage.
-The penis must be fondled to produce wood.
-When erections rise, they may be less firm, and minor distractions may cause wilting, even during hand jobs, fellatio, and intercourse.
+The penis must be fondled.
+When erections rise, they may be less firm, and minor distractions may cause wilting, even during hand massaging, fellatio, and intercourse.

 ED means no erections during extended masturbation.

-Most middle-age men suffer not ED but erection dissatisfaction.
+Most middle-aged men do not suffer not ED, but rather erection dissatisfaction.

 If you can raise erections during masturbation, you don’t have ED.
 You probably have erection dissatisfaction.

-Middle-age men’s erection changes are normal and inevitable.
+Middle-aged men’s erection changes are normal and inevitable.
 Men who develop them closer to 40 usually have chronic medical conditions: diabetes, obesity, heart disease, high blood pressure.
 Or they’ve spent decades living unhealthy lifestyles.
-They smoke, don’t exercise daily, imbibe more than two alcoholic drinks a day, have chronic stress, and eat a diet high in saturated fat, that is, lots of meats, cheeses, and junk foods.
+They smoke, don’t exercise daily, imbibe more than two alcoholic drinks a day, have chronic stress, and eat a diet high in saturated fat, that is, a lot of meat, cheese, and junk food.

 Erection changes can be postponed but usually not prevented by embracing a healthy lifestyle, falling madly in love, and making love not late a night (especially after a big dinner with cocktails and wine) but in the morning or afternoon when most men have more energy.